RobertBThompson/tithe_calculator/README.md

-# tithing_calculator
+# tithe_calculator

-A new Flutter project.
+A flutter calculator that calculates "interest annually" as increase

 ## Getting Started